Cat Breeds in Australia

-The Scottish Fold is an ultimate relaxed cat that enjoys being in family and house hold.
-They get well with children and animals and in the same time, they are inquisitive and bold.
+The Scottish Fold is an ultimate relaxed cat that enjoys being in family and household.
+They get well with children and animals and at the same time, they are inquisitive and bold.
 There were some reports that state that cat used their paws in order to start playing fetching or sneaking food.

 Common Breed Conditions and Diseases

 - Polycystic kidney disease – This particular disease is inherited and you will be able to determine symptoms from the very young age.
 It causes cysts in the kidney that obstruct them from functioning.
 That can cause chronic failure in case that is not detected.
 You just have to watch for symptoms such as frequent urination, depression, and vomiting and you will be able to treat it.
 Get PetCare for your Scottish Fold and rest assured.

 - The Scottish Fold is not very verbal

 - The male Scottish Fold named Maru became one of the most popular cats in the world with 200 million views.

 The Siamese Cat is considered as one of the most popular and oldest cat breeds of today.
 Their coat is unique, with the light-coloured body, dark face, ears, paws, and tails.
 Their fur is soft, short and silky.
 The most common colours are:

 They have very large eyes and a long body with long lean legs and a long neck.

 Siamese Cat can reach up to 31 cm in height and 6 kg in weight.

 Origins of Siamese Cats